MostAwesomeDude/construct/docs/index.rst

    <strong>Sticky</strong><br/>

    <a class="reference external" href="https://pypi.python.org/pypi/construct">Version 2.5.4</a>
    was released on September 2nd, 2016.
-Framework is undergoing significant API and implementation changes.<br/>
+Framework is undergoing significant API and implementation changes.
+Documentation is being updated at same time but some confusion may arise.<br/>

    Please use the
    <a class="reference external" href="https://groups.google.com/d/forum/construct3">mailing list</a>